 Program Logo

 Gateway Scholars

 Established in 2015, the UC Merced CEP’s Gateway Scholars Program is a privately funded program designed to provide students with ongoing academic advising to ensure that they successfully complete the required college preparatory courses (the “a–g” course pattern) to become eligible to apply to four-year colleges/universities.
-The Gateway Scholars Program’s primary purpose is to significantly increase the number of first-generation, low-income students who are prepared to enroll and attain a post-secondary education with a focus on subject-borderline students in need of early intervention.
+The Gateway Scholars Program’s primary purpose is to significantly increase the number of students from under-resourced schools who are prepared to enroll and attain a post-secondary education with a focus on subject-borderline students in need of early intervention.

+Program Logo